 For questions or comments related to the AKEPIC project, procedures for collecting or submitting presence/absence data, or non-native plant identification or systematics, please contact Justin Fulkerson (primary contact).
-To submit data, please contact Nancy Norvell (data manager).
-The AKEPIC Data Entry Form and resources on submitting data to AKEPIC, conducting non-native plant surveys, and identification of non-native plants are available in Submit Data to AKEPIC.
+For more information on submitting data to AKEPIC, conducting non-native plant surveys, and identification of non-native plants, click the button below:

 Citation for AKEPIC Data

 AKEPIC (Year).
 Alaska Exotic Plant Information Clearinghouse database (http://aknhp.uaa.alaska.edu/apps/akepic/).
 Alaska Center for Conservation Science, University of Alaska, Anchorage.
 Accessed (Month, Date, Year).

 AKEPIC Identification Book

 This field guide provides a resource for non-native plant identifications of most common non-native plant species currently known to occur in Alaska.

 Invasive.org Information and images of invasive and exotic species of North America; based at The University of Georgia’s Center for Invasive Species and Ecosystem Health.